-In 2008 she founded Urban Occupations Urbaines (UOU), a research and curatorial platform for engaging artists and researchers, communities and the public, in creative and critical responses with the contested and unresolved architectural and spatial conditions of cities.
-She has been commissioned to create artistic and curatorial public art projects for the Centre d’Histoire de Montreal, La Fonderie Darling, and has collaborated on community events and cultural exchanges with cultural institutions such as Mutek (2019) Heritage Montréal, Montréal Arts Interculturel, Le Sud-Ouest de Montréal, and Parks Canada.
+In Montreal, she has been commissioned to create artistic and curatorial public art projects for the Centre d’Histoire de Montreal, La Fonderie Darling, and has collaborated on community events and cultural exchanges with cultural institutions such as Mutek (2019) Heritage Montréal, Montréal Arts Interculturel, Le Sud-Ouest de Montréal, and Parks Canada.
 Her contributions to research and the advancement of knowledge in critical urban spatial practices beyond academic audiences include a number of university-community collaborations, and invitations to give public lectures at cultural institutions in Montreal such as the Canadian Centre for Architecture (Ephemeral City, 2010), the artist-run centre Articule (“Would you be my curator?”
 2012), and the McCord Museum (City Talks, 2013).

 Allison has developed an artistic practice committed to expanding the possibilities of dance and choreography, experimenting with forms of presentation, representation, potentiality, and imagination.
 She holds a BA from the University of Toronto in Political Science and Visual Studies, is a graduate of the School of Toronto Dance Theatre’s Professional Dance Training Program, and completed her MA in Solo/Dance/Authorship at the UdK/HZT Berlin.